gatsbyjs/gatsby/docs/docs/adding-search-with-algolia.md

 The [Gatsby Algolia plugin](https://github.com/algolia/gatsby-plugin-algolia) handles the indexing.
 It sends your pages to Algolia for indexing every time you run `gatsby build`.
 You use GraphQL to customize which pages and what information to index.

-To build the user interface for searching, this guide will use [React InstantSearch Hooks](https://www.algolia.com/doc/guides/building-search-ui/getting-started/react-hooks/), which is a library provided by Algolia with ready-made React components.
+To build the user interface for searching, this guide will use [React InstantSearch](https://www.algolia.com/doc/guides/building-search-ui/getting-started/react/), which is a library provided by Algolia with ready-made React components.
 This is the quickest way to get up and running, but you could also build your own custom user interface.

 > Note: If you want to build a search for technical documentation, Algolia provides a product called [DocSearch](https://docsearch.algolia.com/) that simplifies the process further and eliminates the need for manual indexing.
 This is the preferred approach for documentation sites.